 - Printable – Here the document is printed and mailed to the potential .

 Everyone should have their résumé in “Presentation” format since the statistics for successful job searching highly favor mailing the résumé and cover letter to potential employers.
-We do not recommend that you post your résumé online – quite the contrary, you should not rely upon such a method to produce any significant result.
+We do not recommend you post your résumé online – quite the contrary, you should not rely upon such a method to produce any significant result.
 Moreover, too much data posted on line makes you potentially a target for identity theft.

 It is fairly simple for anyone with some technical skills to convert a “Presentation” résumé to a “Digital” résumé – so do not pay extra for such a service if you are technically literate.
 All you need do is to open the document, click on the “save as” button and select ‘plain text.’
-You will need to do some major tweaking of the final product for simply saving as plain text may result in a document that is difficult to read.
-The firm offers a service where they will convert your MS-Word document or one that they develop for you for a small payment of only $99 and that price includes all of the major tweaking necessary for the document to look presentable when posted to a job board.
+You will need to do some major tweaking of the final product for simply saving as plain text may result in a document difficult to read.
+The firm offers a service where they will convert your MS-Word document or one that they develop for you for a small payment of only $99 and the price includes all of the major tweaking necessary for the document to look presentable when posted to a job board.

 It is best to not determine what style should be used as a foundation until AFTER determining where you want to go at this point in your career.
 Often the final product is more of a “hybrid” than a set style.

 Regardless of the style used there are some basic rules which should be followed: